Prospecting Emails: Strategies to Capture Attention (with AI)

 Example:

-90% of our clients tell us: "I struggle to find qualified candidates for my open positions."
+Hello [FirstName], 90% of our clients tell us: "I struggle to find qualified candidates for my open positions."
+To

-Interesting point: including email examples and frameworks directly in the prompt helps the AI understand even better what type of result you’re expecting.
+Interesting point: including email examples and frameworks directly in the prompt so the AI can draw inspiration and better understand what type of result you’re expecting.

 Conclusion:

-By combining a well-structured prompt with suitable writing frameworks, you significantly enhance the effectiveness of your prospecting emails.
+By combining a well-structured prompt and adapted writing frameworks, you significantly improve the effectiveness of your prospecting emails.

-The goal is to spark the decision-makers’ interest, create an immediate connection, and encourage a quick response.
+The goal is to spark interest from decision-makers, create an immediate connection, and encourage a quick response.

-💡 To go even further and discover how to automate your prospecting with tools like Apify and Make, check out my article on client prospecting automation.
+💡 To go even further and discover how to automate your prospecting with tools like Apify and Make, explore my article on customer prospecting automation.

 Article link: https://www.jarvi.tech/fr/blog/automatisation-prospection-indeed/

-If you have any questions or want to know more, feel free to contact me.
+If you have questions or want to know more, don’t hesitate to contact me.

 You too, get started with Jarvi